-- Current City employees may submit a nomination for other individuals but are not eligible to receive an award.
+- Current City employees may not submit a nomination for other individuals nor be eligible to receive an award.

 - To be eligible for an award, the nominee must be: a resident of Pitt Meadows or, in the case of a business, operating from a Pitt Meadows location; and a positive role model for the community.